Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/07-Recursion/README.md

 02-strlenr.c
 This func returns the length of a string, counting recursively.

+03-factr.c
+This func finds and returns the factorial of a num recursively.
 ====================================================
 read from line 1 in a different voice! instructions unclear, segmentation fault!